 I’d love to hear your feedback on our platform and improvements you would like us to do.
 Feel free to respond to this post or reach out to me directly.

-Read further: In-depth, bigdata, content syndication, Locales, PIM, XML
+Read further: Covid-19 Lab, bigdata, content syndication, Locales, PIM, XML

 Director of Technology at Icecat, the company behind the open product catalog with more than 5,832,475 product data-sheets of 24,533 brands.
 I am an IT entrepreneur with a deep technical background.
 Founder & CEO at Bintime, an outsourcing company, and Gepard, a product content syndication platform, empowering manufacturers and retailers to deliver the product information consumers demand. https://www.linkedin.com/in/sergeyshvets/